 However, there is conflicting evidence on the existence and effects of echo chambers.
 Thus, the motivation for conducting this review is the fact that empirical research -- especially regarding computation social science -- on echo chambers remains inconclusive.
-The review will address the following research questions: \begin{enumerate} \item What is the evidence for the existence, antecedents, and effects of echo chambers in social networks? \item Which conceptualizations and operationalizations are used in quantitative and mixed-methods echo chamber research? \item What are the reasons for the varying outcomes in echo chamber research? \end{enumerate} The systematic review offers an overview of antecedents, properties (like existence), and effects of echo chambers in social networks based on research published until December 31st, 2023.
-We reviewed 112 peer-reviewed studies.
-From an initial set of 1.651 studies, we selected these 112 studies based on criteria explained in Section \ref{sec:inclusion} .
+The review will address the following research questions: \begin{enumerate} \item How does academic literature characterize echo chambers in social networks, including their antecedents and effects? \item How are echo chambers measured (conceptualization and operationalization)? \item How can the varying outcomes in echo chamber research be explained? \end{enumerate} The systematic review offers an overview of antecedents, properties (like existence), and effects of echo chambers in social networks based on research published until December 31st, 2023.
+We reviewed 129 peer-reviewed studies.
+From an initial set of 1,706 studies, we selected these 129 studies based on criteria explained in Section \ref{sec:inclusion}.
 We identify a taxonomy of conceptualizations and operationalizations of echo chambers and determine antecedents and effects that organize existing work and support future studies.
-This analysis aims to highlight certain assumptions and choices in the study design of individual research.
-We find that echo chamber studies differ in (1) outcomes, (2) focus, (3) construct conceptualization and (4) operationalization, and (5) granularity.
+This analysis aims to highlight certain assumptions and choices in the research design of echo chambers.
+We find that studies differ in (1) outcomes, (2) focus, (3) construct conceptualization and (4) operationalization, and (5) granularity.